Shopify Plus launch checklist

 Notifications

 You can customize the content and design of your notifications.
-As a Shopify Plus merchant, you can contact the Shopify Plus Support and ask to deactivate your email notifications.
+As a merchant on the Shopify Plus plan, you can contact Shopify Plus Support and ask to deactivate your email notifications.
 This might be useful when you migrate your data or when you want to send order confirmations and updates from your own marketing automation system.

 Custom data